-The gain of the TPA2001D1 is set by two input terminals, GAIN0 and GAIN1.
+The gain of the TPA2000D1 is set by two input terminals, GAIN0 and GAIN1.

 The gains listed in Table 1 are realized by changing the taps on the input resistors inside the amplifier.
-This causes the input impedance, Z_I , to be dependent on the gain setting.
+This causes the input impedance (Z_i) to be dependent on the gain setting.
 The actual gain settings are controlled by ratios of resistors, so the actual gain distribution from part-to-part is quite good.
-However, the input impedance may shift by 30% due to shifts in the actual resistance of the input resistors.
+However, the input impedance can shift by up to 30% due to shifts in the actual resistance of the input resistors.

-For design purposes, the input network (discussed in the next section) should be designed assuming an input impedance of 20 k Ω , which is the absolute minimum input impedance of the TPA2001D1.
-At the higher gain settings, the input impedance could increase as high as 115 k Ω .
+For design purposes, the input network (discussed in the next section) should be designed assuming an input impedance of 20 k Ω , which is the absolute minimum input impedance of the TPA2000D1.
+At the higher gain settings, the input impedance can increase as high as 115 k Ω .